Scroll down for my full collection of handouts, or click on one of these links to go to a specific section:

 I would love to encourage you to refer clients to the parent education programs at our community colleges!
 These programs serve families with kids birth to 5.
 For children, classes offer hands-on learning, discovery and play.
 For adults, they offer on-going education on all topics related to parenting and also offer connections to other parents.

 To make it easy to refer, I’ve designed handouts for you!
 These are handouts for use by childbirth educators, doulas, doctors and midwives, preschool teachers, therapists, and anyone who works with parents of babies and young children.
-Your options: 2 page handout, the 3 page handout with details.
-The 1 pager for expectant / new parents.
+Your options: 2 page handout for parents of all ages of kids.
+The 1 pager for expectant/new parents.

 Copyright and Payment Information